bookshelfdave/contact/README.md

 ~%~;
 ```

+#### Processing JSON

-And here's a more in depth example that renderes sections of a JSON doc:
+Here's a more in depth example that renderes sections of a JSON doc:

 ```
 use bucket "Foo";